Our Commitment to eco friendly materials

 While the vegetable-tanned leather we use is considered a byproduct, we’re also excited about the idea of offering a quality product that matches the values of our customers who opt for plant-based clothes and accessories.
 We believe that a valid alternative to leather cannot generate other types of cruelty — like the extraction of fossil fuels or plastic polluting our oceans (which can harm sea animals and even end up in our food chain).

 Many leather alternatives are either a mix of plant-based and synthetic materials, or entirely plastic.
 In an effort to do better, we went in search of an ethically made, plastic-free, and biodegradable-yet-durable material.
 That’s when we found Mirum® — a totally plant-based and plastic-free material from Natural Fiber Welding.
-We’re excited to share that our first plant-based handbag, using Mirum®, will be available soon.
+We’re excited to share that our first plant-based handbag, using Mirum®, is now available for pre-order.

 How we package our products is nearly as important to us as how we produce them.
 Therefore, we’re very careful to avoid redundant, excessive packaging materials.